Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Methodology

 where $s_0$, $v_{s_0}$, and $a_{s_0}$ represent the longitudinal displacement, velocity, and acceleration at the initial state, respectively. $l_0$, $v_{l0}$, and $a_{l_0}$ denote the lateral displacement, velocity, and acceleration at the initial state. $v_{s_T}$, $a_{s_T}$ represent the longitudinal velocity and acceleration at the terminal state.
 Similarly, $l_T$, $v_{l_T}$, and $a_{l_T}$ denote the lateral displacement, velocity, and acceleration at the terminal state.

 Meanwhile, left-turning usually requires determining a reasonable sampling space to generate a set of trajectories, from which the optimal trajectory is selected.
 The sampling space for generating the trajectories is determined by the range of the terminal state parameters in the boundary conditions.
-To avoid the dimension explosion problem caused by too many parameters, we simplify the variables in the sampling space by setting the terminal moment longitudinal acceleration $a_{s_T}=0$ and lateral acceleration $a_{l_T}=0$.
+To avoid the dimension explosion problem caused by too many parameters, we set the terminal moment longitudinal acceleration $a_{s_T}=0$ and lateral acceleration $a_{l_T}=0$.
 Then, we sample the trajectories over the time length $T$.
 The state variables that actually affect the trajectory sampling space are as follows:

 The change range of the longitudinal and lateral velocities, $v_{s_T}$ and $v_{l_T}$, under the trajectory terminal state is constrained based on the longitudinal and lateral velocities, $v_{s_0}$ and $v_{l_0}$, under the initial state of the trajectory.
 The lateral deviation $l_T$ under the terminal state is constrained based on the feature distribution of the expected trajectory space in subsequent research on human left-turn trajectory decisions.
 In determining the terminal position, we generate trajectories using an indefinite time length $T$.
 When the terminal position is uncertain, we generate trajectories using a fixed time length $T=5s$.
 These two methods are applied to upstream road sections and internal intersection trajectory generation, respectively.